architect/arc.codes/src/views/docs/en/about/upgrade-guide.md

 ## Releases

-### Architect 11
+### Architect 11 (Cadborosaurus)

-Architect 11 is a speed, stability, and security release, marking the first version utilizing [`aws-lite`](https://aws-lite.org) instead of the AWS SDK.
+Architect 11 (Cadborosaurus) is a speed, stability, and security release, marking the first version utilizing [`aws-lite`](https://aws-lite.org) instead of the AWS SDK.
 Architect 11 now installs significantly faster, with a size on disk of roughly 49 MB, down from 191 MB, a 74% reduction.
 Arc can now also deploy in seconds with *fast mode*.

 Because Architect no longer includes the AWS SDK, any projects that use it to make calls to AWS services must install the AWS SDK as a dependency.
 [See more below](#architect-10-&rarr;-11).